Backend (Nodejs)

 - To fix this, ensure you have injected the environment variable or that

-Iam offer paid full server side setup See Plans
+I offer paid full server-side setup.
+See Plans